ozalpozqur/altogic-auth-remix/README.md

 ```

 ### Replacing app/routes/auth-redirect.jsx with the following code:

-In this page, we will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.
+With the `getAuthGrant()` method we will use the accessToken to create a new user session and associated sessionToken.

 ```jsx
 import { json } from '@remix-run/node';